-7. AFFORDABILITY
+8. AFFORDABILITY

-- 144. As a supplier of essential services Aurora Energy is mindful of the impact changes in price can have on the affordability of electricity.
-One of the pillars of the pricing strategy is to implement changes gradually and carefully, to avoid unnecessarily exacerbating bill pressure on customers already faced with increases due to the CPP work programme. - 145.
-Aurora Energy has carefully analysed the impact of price changes across different socioeconomic groups as defined by the New Zealand Index of Deprivation 7.
-Figures 10 to 12 show the price impact for each deprivation decile in each of the pricing areas.
-Dunedin is the only pricing area that has customers represented in the two most deprived deciles, so the affordability analysis has been focussed on this pricing area.
-Overall, the pricing impact is highest on the most deprived decile (decile 10), largely due to changes in the LFC regulations as shown in figure 13.
+- 157. As a supplier of essential services, Aurora Energy is mindful of the impact changes in price can have on the affordability of electricity.
+One of the pillars of the pricing strategy is to implement changes gradually and carefully, to avoid unnecessarily exacerbating bill pressure on customers already faced with increases due to the CPP work programme. - 158.
+Aurora Energy has conducted an in-depth analysis of the impact of price changes on various socioeconomic groups, as classified by the New Zealand Index of Deprivation3.
+Dunedin is the only pricing region with customers in the two most deprived deciles.
+Consequently, our affordability analysis has primarily concentrated on this area. - 159.
+Figures 10 to 12 present the effect of price changes on each deprivation decile in each pricing area.
+It is evident that the range of price impacts is smaller in decile 10 compared to more affluent deciles.
+The average price impact in dollar terms is similar across all decile groups.

-Figure 10: Dunedin price impact by Deprivation Index Score
+Figure 10: Range of Dunedin price impact (p.a.) by Deprivation Index Score

-7 The New Zealand Index of Deprivation is an area-based measure of socioeconomic deprivation in New Zealand based on data collected in the previous census.
+3 The New Zealand Index of Deprivation is an area-based measure of socioeconomic deprivation in New Zealand based on data collected in the previous census.
 The index is displayed as deciles, with decile 1 representing areas with the least deprived scores and decile 10 representing areas with the most deprived scores.